 Why Bassists Are Looked Down On

-As I learned more about the bass my style changed quite a bit, and I began explore the capabilities of the instrument.
+As I learned more about the bass my style changed quite a bit, and I began exploring the capabilities of the instrument.
 I came to understand how to work with the drummer and rhythm guitarist, and how much a well-written bass line can improve an already decent song.

 Unfortunately, I think some former-guitarists-turned-bassist never get to that stage.
-If you consider all the bassists in the world those players are probably in the minority, but in rock music it seems to happen quite often.
+If you consider all the bassists in the world those players are probably in the minority, but in rock music, it seems to happen quite often.

 These musicians become hangers-on to their band rather than contributing members.
 They are weak links, and playing bass in this manner is, in fact, much easier than playing guitar.
 So, is it any wonder so many people who don’t know any better look down on bass?

 Good bassists aren’t hangers-on.
 They are contributing members of their bands who help with the writing process and spend time on their own getting better at their instrument.
 They write lines that make the music deeper and more vibrant, all while keeping with their role as part of the rhythm section.